allygreven/paw-chart/README.md

    ![pawchart-home](https://github.com/user-attachments/assets/22215393-41c8-4a09-b270-a9249c3e4df4)

-1. If you see the message from the server in your browser you are good to go, your client and server are communicating.

 #### Set up the database

 1. In your browser navigate to the site you used for your database design.
 1. Export your database as PostgreSQL, this should generate the SQL code for creating your database tables.
-   - Reach out to an instructor if you have any issues with this step
 1. Copy the generated SQL code and paste it into `database/schema.sql` below the preexisting sql code in the file.
 The end result should look something like: _(You will likely have more tables)_

    ```SQL